AR-EXPO/AR-App-for-Expo/README.md

 Expected output:
 1. You should now see our application on your test device
 2. Open the application
-3. Our app will trigger your camer
+3. Our app will trigger your camera.
 4. Should be able to trigger image recognition and get text output to your xCode console.

 # Showcasing Advancements In Technology